In one of the earliest surviving Coptic letters, a man named Makarios wrote to his son:

 Discussion of the magical texts from Kellis in their archaeological context.

-Gardner, Iain, Anthony Alcock et Wolf-Peter Funk (eds.), Coptic Documentary Texts from Kellis I, Oxford: Oxbow Books 1999.
+Gardner, Iain, Anthony Alcock and Wolf-Peter Funk (eds.), Coptic Documentary Texts from Kellis I, Oxford: Oxbow Books 1999.

 Source of the two letters cited here; they are numbers 19 and 35 respectively.